hsawant/ice_device_drivers/EvitaXL/README.txt

 rs232.c - Part of the freeware used by the two implementations of the EvitaXL class listed above to communicate with the ventilator.
 The source code was written by Teunis van Beelen and is available at http://www.teuniz.net/RS-232/.
 The code was tested with GCC on linux and MinGW on Windows XP/2000.
 The software is distributed under the GNU General Public License (GPL), which is available at http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt.
 The file contains the implementation of the methods defined in rs232.h.

 evitaXL_log - All data collected from an EvitaXL object is logged to a table in this file, which is organized by time.
 In order for the table to be formatted properly, the file should be viewed in a text editor, outside of the terminal, with text wrapping disabled.
-The contents of this file are overwritten each time the code in EvitaXL.cpp or EvitaFail.cpp is executed.
+The contents of this file are overwritten each time the code in EvitaXL.cpp is executed.
 If this file is deleted, the software will simply create a new file with the same name.